utahsec/CyberSec/CTF Writeups/SunshineCTF 2025/Numbers Game/README.md

 The binary is not stripped, so function names are preserved, making our job easier.

-Let's open the binary in Ghidra.
+Let's open the binary in Ghidra to decompile the binary.

 ```c
 undefined8 main(void)